department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/discovery-summary.md

 [In stakeholder interviews](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/stakeholder-interviews/stakeholder-interview-synthesis.md#perceived-project-risks), one of the main concerns raised was that a logged-in homepage redesign could easily suffer from endless churn.
 In order to avoid this, we have outlined an initial approach to scope the project into manageable pieces.

-- Break this work into three projects:
+First, we'll break this work into three projects:

 - The logged-in homepage redesign.
 - A logged-in navigation.
 - A notification center.

--	Work on the logged-in homepage redesign first.
+We'll work on the logged-in homepage redesign first.
 As time and resources allow, work on the logged-in navigation (in partnership with the IA and public websites teams) and notification center.

--	For the logged-in homepage redesign, break the project into at least three phases:
+For the logged-in homepage redesign, we'll break the project into at least three phases:

 - **Phase 1**: Transfer the personalized info currently on My VA (in progress-application and claims; benefit information) to the logged-in homepage and retire My VA.
 - **Phase 2**: Improvements to phase 1; Additional features if applicable.
 - **Phase 3**: Improvements to the first-time user experience; Potential benefit recommendations
   - Note: We will have a basic first-time user experience in phase 1.

 ### Developing design patterns for authenticated tools